 Paula and her daughter respond to everything I create.
 We have a continued skype conversation.
 I am collecting data, a new archive.
 In doing this, we rotate agency.
 We are history making—chatting and acknowledging, collaborating and negotiating.
 Through a newfound unity, we are transcending a patriarchal society; shame is revised into a new beginning.

-An initial response to Natalya’s artistic statement by Paula Whatley Matabane
+Initial response to artistic statement by Paula Whatley Matabane

 I love Natalya’s vision.
 She is searching for a deeper identity that unites four individuals in the face of hundreds of years of exploitative systems and actions that were designed to eternally divide and obscure the relationship between us.
 This is a bold act of an artist unafraid of naysayers on both sides of each family — naysayers who prefer that the divisions created by exploitation and abuse remain the status quo through all generations unless resolved through explicitly political or religious means or just hushed up as shameful for both sides.